wish2023/tp/docs/DeveloperGuide.md

 ## Introduction

 ATHENA aims to help students to automate the process of organising their schedule.
-After the user inputs pre-allocated time slots for work and relaxation, ATHENA figures out the best theoretical timetable based on the user’s needs.
+After the user inputs pre-allocated time slots for work and relaxation, ATHENA figures out the best timetable based on the user’s needs.

 This document describes the software architecture and design for the implementation of ATHENA.
 The intended audience of this document is the developers, designers, and